NikolaPavlov/nikolapavlov.github.io-src/content/tommyboy1.md

 lets scan the webserver.
 I used nikto, nessus and wpscan for that.

 This is what we found in the NickIzL33t directory:

 ![](images/TommyPics/10_dropbox_dir_html.png)

 And the web page return 403 Forbidden response:

 ![](images/TommyPics/11_forbidden_403.png)

 6 hours letter...
 Lets change the user agent to apple's.

 ![](images/TommyPics/12_changed_ua.png)

 ![](images/TommyPics/13_resp.png)

-We shoud use apple User-Agents.
 We should think about this earlier, after all only "Nick and Steve Jobs can see this content"
 When we open the NickIzL33t dropbox dir with apple UA this is the result:

 ![](images/TommyPics/14_pass_dummy_test.png)

 It's time to bruteforce...
 Dirbuster give me some errors, because of url